September 18, 2018

 Bonus tip: Turn off electronic devices during meals (parents - this means you too!)

-We’re here to help.
-If your child is experiencing challenges during meals, please contact us at Curative New Berlin Therapies.
-We have caring, certified occupational therapists who are experts in the latest feeding interventions and would love to help your child and family thrive.
+If your child is experiencing challenges during meals, please contact our Curative New Berlin Therapies team by calling 262-782-9015 or request an appointment.
+We have caring, certified therapists who are experts in the latest feeding interventions and would love to help your child and family thrive.
 A physician referral is required for an occupational therapy evaluation.
-Learn more about Curative New Berlin Therapies here.

-Mary Gutzke, Occupational Therapist
+Mary, Occupational Therapist

-Mary Gutzke, OTR, is a practicing pediatric occupational therapist with Curative New Berlin Therapies.
+Mary, OTR, is a practicing pediatric occupational therapist with Curative New Berlin Therapies.
 She graduated from University of Wisconsin – Milwaukee and has over 20 years of experience working with children.

 For many years, she ran the equipment and seating clinic at Texas Children's Hospital and spent 15 years as the primary outpatient feeding expert with special focus on transitioning children from G-tube feedings to oral feeding.
 Mary also has extensive training in sensory-based feeding issues.

-© 2019 Curative Care Network, Inc. All Rights Reserved.
+© 2020 Curative Care Network, Inc. All Rights Reserved.